Edited by Matt Dembicki

 Trickster features stories from many different Native American nations, from many different regions and times.
-Despite this, many share certain characteristics and characters.
-For example, many tales star a coyote.
-Can you find three other trends from across the stories in this book?
-Why do you think these stories have these things in common?
+Despite this, many share similar characters and themes.
+For example, many tales include a coyote.
+Reading through the different tales, what are some of the similar characteristics of the coyote?
+What are three other trends from across the stories in this book?

 Throughout history, people passed down lessons and the history of their culture through stories that they told aloud.
 Listen to one or more of the storytellers featured on this website, so you can hear how these tales might have been told in times past.

 Think of an event in your life that didn’t go as planned.
 Write a summary outline of the tale to include:

 - Where did the story take place?